serena-zhu/get_next_line/README.md

 # <a name="top">get_next_line</a>

 Get_next_line is a function that reads data from a file or standard input one line at a time.
+A line is a succession of characters that end with '\n'.
 This function can also handle multiple file descriptors without losing the reading thread on each of the descriptors.

 ## Contents